Kowloon Tong

 North part of Kowloon Tong.
 Lion Rock is visible in the background.

-Kowloon Tong (九龍塘) is an area of Hong Kong located in Kowloon.
+Kowloon Tong (九龍塘 (gau^{2} lung^{4} tong^{4})) is an affluent area of Hong Kong located in Kowloon.
 The majority of the area is in the Kowloon City District.
 Its exact location is south of the Lion Rock, north of Boundary Street, east of the East Rail line and west of Grampian Road.
 It is one of the most expensive residential districts in Hong Kong.

 It is popular among Hong Kong's wealthy residents because of its schools and low-density private housing.
 Most of the buildings there do not exceed 10 floors.
 In addition, this area is noted for its private schools and nursing homes.
 Within Kowloon West, it is administratively divided between Kowloon City District and Sham Shui Po District, bisected by the Kowloon–Canton Railway.

 History

 Kowloon Tong was originally a small village located in present-day Police Sport Association near Boundary Street, south of Woh Chai Hill.
 The area allowed cultivation based on rivers running down from Beacon Hill.

 At the time of the 1911 census, the population of Kowloon Tong was 185.

 In the 1920s, the Hong Kong Government developed the area of east of Kowloon Tong and Kowloon Tsai on both sides of Kowloon–Canton Railway into a low density residential area (based on British town planning of the time).
 The residential area is thus known as Kowloon Tong.
 The area's roads and streets are largely named after counties in England.
 It was the home of a large number of wealthy English businessmen.

 The name of Kowloon Tsai is preserved in the hill west of the former village of Kowloon Tsai.
 Martial artist Bruce Lee's residence was located in Kowloon Tong during the 70s.